Homosexuality in the Batman franchise: Bisexual

 In 2011, during The New 52, DC introduced Alysia Yeoh, Barbara Gordon / Batgirl's roommate and friend who is a bisexual trans woman.
 A few months later in 2012, Harper Row would be introduced; she would go on to become Batman's sidekick and don the moniker Bluebird, and is also a bisexual woman.

 In 2015, it was revealed that Selina Kyle is bisexual in Catwoman #39, written by Genevieve Valentine, in which she kissed Eiko, her replacement as Catwoman.
-Harley Quinn has been described as bisexual, and has been in a relationship with The Joker, and, more recently, in a non-monogamous relationship with Poison Ivy.
+Harley Quinn is bisexual and has been in a relationship with The Joker, and, more recently, in a non-monogamous relationship with Poison Ivy.

 Other characters have been portrayed as bisexual in Batman media adaptations.
 Gotham's Barbara Kean and Tabitha Galavan are also confirmed to be bisexual.
 Barbara had had a relationship with Renee Montoya in the past, and she has also been in a love triangle including Tabitha.

 Male characters

 Bisexual

 In a July 2011 Comic Vine interview, Judd Winick was asked by staff member Sara Lima if Jason Todd is bisexual.
 In response, Winick stated that Jason's sexual encounter with Talia al Ghul was the first time he was ever in a relationship with someone.
 Winick also admitted that he was trying to dodge the question as there are certain things that he is prevented from discussing and "DC Comics doesn't like [him] talking about".
 Specifically, that DC Comics doesn't "like us [writers] talking about things like that [characters' non-heterosexual identities]".
-In Batman and Robin #25 (2011), when Jason is strip-searched naked by a group of male soldiers and told they would use technology to scan him and not touch his body, he complains, "You say that like it's a good thing."
+In Batman and Robin #25 (2011), when Jason is strip-searched naked by a group of male soldiers and told they would use technology to scan him, without touching his body, he complains, "You say that like it's a good thing".
 In a press release by DC Comics regarding the reveal that Tim Drake is bisexual, Alex Jaffe discussed the history of queer themes in comics and how the various wearers of the Robin mantle have often been interpreted as being queer, highlighting Jason's friendship with Roy Harper often being viewed as more than platonic.

+Cavalier was secretly bisexual and involved in a relationship with fellow Batman foe, Captain Stingaree.

 In Batman: The Telltale Series, and its sequel The Enemy Within, John Doe, an adaptation of The Joker, is seen commenting on the attractiveness of Bruce Wayne while also romantically pursuing Harley Quinn, and was confirmed to be bisexual in a Tumblr post from former Telltale Games director Kent Mudle.
 Bruce Wayne, depending on the player's choices can also be depicted as having some sort of love for John, but it is never explicitly specified as amorous, with the only romantic options in the game being women.